JackDilger/Milstone-Project-One/README.md

 ### Usability Testing

-- I used chrome dev tools to make sure my site was fully responisve across different screen sizes.
+- I used chrome dev tools to make sure my site was fully responsive across different screen sizes.
 - I used a chrome dev tools plug in called [lighthouse](https://developers.google.com/web/tools/lighthouse) to check my sites accessibility and it came back with no errors across all pages.